-Ulcerative colitis (UC) is an inflammatory bowel disease (IBD) characterized by chronic mucosal inflammation of the colon and cecum.
-Common symptoms include bloody diarrhea, abdominal pain, and fever.
-Laboratory findings typically show elevated inflammatory markers and the presence of autoantibodies (pANCA).
-Definitive diagnosis requires biopsies showing abnormal colonic mucosa and characteristic histopathology.
-Aminosalicylic acid derivatives are the mainstay of treatment, although severe episodes typically require corticosteroids and immunosuppressants to achieve remission.
-In the case of distal colitis, some drugs may be administered topically (e.g., via enema), whereas more proximal inflammation requires systemic treatment.
-Proctocolectomy is curative and indicated for complicated UC or dysplasia.
-Individuals with UC are predisposed to colorectal cancer and should thus undergo regular surveillance colonoscopy.
+Ulcerative colitis is an inflammatory bowel disease (IBD) characterized by chronic mucosal inflammation of the rectum, colon, and cecum.
+Common symptoms include bloody diarrhea, abdominal pain, and fecal urgency.
+Laboratory findings typically show elevated inflammatory markers (e.g., ESR, CRP) and elevated fecal calprotectin.
+Although not required for diagnosis, the presence of perinuclear antineutrophil cytoplasmic autoantibodies (pANCA) is suggestive of ulcerative colitis.
+Definitive diagnosis requires endoscopy, which may show changes to superficial vascular patterns, friable mucosa, and erosions and/or ulcerations.
+5-Aminosalicylic acids (e.g., mesalamine) are the mainstay of treatment for mild-to-moderate disease.
+Patients who experience severe episodes often require corticosteroids or other immunosuppressants to achieve remission.
+In distal colitis, medications may be administered rectally (e.g., via enema), whereas more proximal inflammation requires oral treatment.
+Proctocolectomy is curative and indicated in patients with complicated ulcerative colitis or dysplasia.
+Patients with ulcerative colitis are at increased risk of developing colorectal cancer and should undergo regular endoscopic surveillance.

-- Higher in the white than in the black, Hispanic, or Asian populations
+- Higher in White populations than in Black, Hispanic, or Asian populations

 Epidemiological data refers to the US, unless otherwise specified.

 Risk factors

 - Genetic predisposition (e.g., HLA-B27 association)

 - Ethnicity (White populations, individuals of Ashkenazi Jewish descent)